swopnilnep/swopnilnep.github.io/content/work.md

 toc: false
 ---

-I have worked at a few places including WiseYak, CloudFactory and Venio Systems.
-I was also the President of the <a href="https://luthercss.github.io" target="_blank">ACM Luther College</a> until Jan 2021.
+I have worked at a few places including Amazon, CloudFactory, and several startups.

+I graduated with Computer Science major from Luther College in 2021. and also ran the <a href="https://luthercss.github.io" target="_blank">ACM Luther College</a> chapter while in college.
-Currently, I am looking for full-stack Software Engineering positions in a position that will challenge me and enable me to grow as an engineer.

-Looking for my resume? <a style="text-decoration: none;" href="https://swopnil.com/resume/SwopnilShrestha-Resume.pdf" target="_blank"> <code> 📄 SwopnilShrestha-Resume.pdf</code></a>
 ## Principles

 I believe that an organization should be guided by a set of core values that each member of that organization can look towards to find guidance.
 Here are some values that resonate with me: